Want to learn more about this at Kettering Health?

-Afterward, Kim suggests an evening bike ride across town, something they often enjoy doing, but this time anxiety creeps in and makes him second guess the long trip.
+Afterward, Kim suggests an evening bike ride across town, something they often enjoy doing.
+This time anxiety creeps in and makes him second-guess the long trip.

-For three years Eric’s constant and urgent need to urinate disrupted his life.
-When he reached the point of searching for a bathroom in the middle of a quick grocery trip, he decided something needed to be done.
+For three years, Eric’s constant and urgent need to urinate disrupted his life.
+When he reached the point of searching for a bathroom during a quick grocery trip, he decided he needed to do something.

 “I just couldn’t do it anymore,” he says.

 Eric scheduled an appointment to see urologist Dr. Jorge Arzola.
 Dr. Arzola determined that Eric was suffering from benign prostate hyperplasia (BPH) or an enlarged prostate.